 Kingston New Mexico was founded when a rich lode of silver ore was discovered at the Solitaire Mine in 1882.

-From those glory days, the old Assay Office and the remains of the Victorio Hotel have been renovated as private residences.
+From Hillsboro’s glory days, the old Assay Office and the remains of the Victorio Hotel have been renovated as private residences.
 The Kingston Schoolhouse Museum is open on the first and third Saturday of each month from 11am-3pm, or by appointment.

 The Black Range Lodge, a Bed & Breakfast / retreat center, offers accommodations in a setting of massive stonewalls and log-beamed ceilings constructed from the ruins of what once was Pretty Sam’s Casino.